sara-sabr/ITStrategy/presentations/en/2019-11-12-OSS-Publishing.md

 --

+### Templates

+[Canada-ca Templates](https://github.com/canada-ca/template-gabarit)

+--

 Let's have a look at your projects

----

-## Templates

-[Canada-ca Templates](https://github.com/canada-ca/template-gabarit)

 <!--markdownlint-enable MD035--->